JLanzuisi/thesis/README.md

 ## Compilation

-The preamble uses the `pdftex` engine, so the following compiles the document:
+The `main.tex` uses the `luatex` engine with the `LaTeX` format, so the following compiles the document:
 ```
-pdflatex main.tex
+lualatex main.tex
 ```
+given all used packages are installed and the TeX distribution is relatively up to date.

 Of course, LaTeX being how it is, this is not a full compilation, but it is good enough to make simple edits.